A scholarship to support PhD students who are undertaking research into cardiovascular rehabilitation and secondary prevention.

 a.
 The Scholarship will provide a stipend allowance of $10,000 per annum for up to 3 years, subject to satisfactory academic performance.
 No extension is allowed.

-b.
-The Scholarship is for commencement in research period 3 or 4, 2021 and cannot be deferred or transferred to another area of research without prior approval.
+c.
+The Scholarship is for commencement in research period 1 or 2, 2022 and cannot be deferred or transferred to another area of research without prior approval of Associate Dean (Research Education), Faculty of Medicine and Health.

 5. Eligibility for Progression